Maggomann/addressable/README.md

 ---

-## Work in progress (wip)
-This package is still under development.
-Use at your own risk.

 ## laravel addressable

-This Laravel package provides a minimal trait Addressable to add eloquent models using these addresses.
+This package provides a minimal trait Addressable to add eloquent models using these addresses for laraval.
 The package will be extended over time.
 It was directly outsourced as a package before I start using this class modified in different projects.

 ## Installation